pythonlessons/TensorFlow-object-detection-tutorial/7_part CSGO custom object detection aim bot/README.md

       cv2.circle(image_np,(int(mid_x*width),int(mid_y*height)), 3, (50,150,255), -1)
 ```

-After this we are making shooting function.
+<br>After this we are making shooting function.
 So as a team = "t" we choose who we will be shooting at, at this case we are trying to shoot terrorists.
 So at first we check if we have detected terrorists heads, if we have detected at least one head, we call ```Shoot(mid_x, mid_y)``` function with needed coordinates.
 If we don't have heads detected we check maybe we have detected terrorists bodies, if we did, we call the same shooting function.
 Otherwise we don't call Shooting function.
 ```
 team = "t"
 if team == "c":